Admissions & Records

 - B. Provide official transcripts from a regionally accredited institution demonstrating successful completion of six college units in English, math, or other general education course, or take the equivalent at WNC.

-All new degree or certificate seeking students who have never attended any college will be required to attend a new student orientation session, take placement tests, and meet with a counselor before enrolling for classes.
+All new degree or certificate seeking students who have never attended any college will be required to attend a new student orientation session, and meet with a counselor before enrolling for classes.
 For information regarding academic programs or classes, contact a counselor or the appropriate academic division.

 All new students who apply for admission are assessed a one-time $15 application fee when they register for their first credit/unit class.
 This fee is not deferrable or refundable, even if the courses are full, dropped, or canceled.